 19. Alexa, what’s on my calendar today?

-With this Alexa skill, she’ll search through connected calendars in the app like Google Calendar, and pull up your day’s activities while you’re making your cup of coffee in the morning.
+With this Alexa skill, she’ll search through connected calendars in the app, like your Google Calendar, and pull up your day’s activities while you’re making your cup of coffee in the morning.
 Nice to remember oh…those 400 things parents have to do every day.
 You might even get a helpful reminder to sign that permission slip that you’d otherwise have forgotten if you didn’t check that morning.

 20. Alexa, add “call the dentist” (or, anything else) to my to-do list.